How it works

 If you're looking for a good museum in New Orleans, we recommend New Orleans Historic Voodoo Museum, New Orleans Museum of Art, and Mardi Gras World.
 If you prefer to be outside, you can give yourself a walking tour and see some of New Orleans's most popular historical attractions including Saint Louis Cemetery Number One, St. Claude Avenue Bridge, or Saint Louis Cemetery Number 2 and monuments like New Orleans Mint, Bienville monument, or Louis Armstrong Statue.
-Lastly, you can enjoy the local ruin of Spanish Fort.
+Lastly, you can enjoy the local ruin of Spanish Fort, Ruins, or Tar Kiln.